McDonnell FH Phantom: Into flight

-When the first XFD-1, serial number 48235, was completed in January 1945, only one Westinghouse 19XB-2B engine was available for installation.
-Ground runs and taxi tests were conducted with the single engine, and such was the confidence in the aircraft that the first flight on 26 January 1945 was made with only the one turbojet engine.
-During flight tests, the Phantom became the first U.S. Navy aircraft to exceed 500 mph (434 kn, 805 km/h).
-With successful completion of tests, a production contract was awarded on 7 March 1945 for 100 FD-1 aircraft.
-With the end of the war, the Phantom production contract was reduced to 30 aircraft, but was soon increased back to 60.
+When the first XFD-1, serial number 48235, was completed in January 1945, only a single Westinghouse 19XB-2B engine was available for installation.
+Accordingly, ground runs and taxi tests were conducted using this single engine, and such was the confidence in the aircraft that the first flight on 26 January 1945 was made with only the one 19XB-2B engine in place.
+Early flight testing of the aircraft revealed a bearing issue with the engine, requiring a one month suspension while this was rectified.
+It was during this test flight programme that the Phantom became the first USN aircraft to exceed 500 mph (434 kn, 805 km/h).

+Following further flight testing, a production contract was awarded on 7 March 1945 for 100 FD-1 aircraft.
+Months later, in response to the end of the conflict, the Phantom production contract was reduced to 30 aircraft, then promptly increased back to 60.

-The first prototype was lost in a fatal crash on 1 November 1945, but the second and final Phantom prototype (serial number 48236) was completed early the next year and became the first purely jet-powered aircraft to operate from an American aircraft carrier, completing four successful takeoffs and landings on 21 July 1946, from near Norfolk, Virginia.
-At the time, she was the largest carrier serving with the U.S. Navy, allowing the aircraft to take off without assistance from a catapult.
+The first prototype was lost in a fatal crash attributed to aileron failure) on 1 November 1945.
+The second and final Phantom prototype (serial number 48236) was completed early the next year; it incorporated improvements aimed at improving the aircraft's lateral control characteristics amongst other changes made to be more representative of production-standard aircraft.
+The second prototype became the first purely jet-powered aircraft to operate from an American aircraft carrier, completing four successful takeoffs and landings on 21 July 1946, from near Norfolk, Virginia.
+At the time, she was the largest carrier serving with the USN, which permitted the aircraft to take off without assistance from a catapult.
 The second prototype crashed on 26 August 1946.